fwilliams/numpyeigen/README.md

 // wiith zero copy overhead.
-npe_arg(a, dense_double, dense_float)   // a is a numpy array with dtype either float or double npe_arg(b, matches(a))                  // b is a numpy array whose type has to match a npe_arg(c, dense_int, dense_long)       // c is a numpy array whose type is either int or long npe_arg(d, std::string)                 // d is a string npe_arg(f, sparse_float, sparse_double) // f is a sparse matrix whose data is either float or double npe_arg(e, int)                         // e is an int
+npe_arg(a, dense_double, dense_float)   // a is a numpy array with dtype either float or double npe_arg(b, matches(a))                  // b is a numpy array whose type has to match a npe_arg(c, dense_int32, dense_int64)       // c is a numpy array whose type is either int or long npe_arg(d, std::string)                 // d is a string npe_arg(f, sparse_float, sparse_double) // f is a sparse matrix whose data is either float or double npe_arg(e, int)                         // e is an int